erik-duindam/imforeverwise/README.md

 while the code should be readable to most programmers.
 Additionally, since performance is a factor here, a lower level language makes it easier to illustrate actual performance impact.

-Please refer to src/Anagrams.java for my complete comments.
+Please refer to `src/Anagrams.java` for my complete comments.
 You could run the Junit tests with IntelliJ IDEA, Eclipse or plain JUnit 4.
 The tests with a real dictionary run in 250ms on my MacBook.
-Alternatively, you could run `java Anagrams` after compiling with `javac Anagrams`.
+Alternatively, you could compile the project and run `Anagrams.java`.

 ### 2. Merge meeting time slots
 To merge meeting time slots into combined tuples, I chose JavaScript for simplicity.